-The Sedona Heritage Museum will host “Throwback Thursdays-Pioneers at the Museum”, on Thursday, January 6, at 3:30 p.m. at the Museum.
+The Sedona Heritage Museum is again offering a performance of “Throwback Thursday”, on Thursday, May 5, at 3:30 p.m. at the Museum.

-The personalities who will present their stories are Sedona Schnebly-our town’s namesake; Dorothea Tanning-surrealist artist and Sedona resident for a time; Patty Fox-ranch wife; Jess Purtymun-original pioneer; Walter and Ruth Jordan-successful orchardists; and even a Harvey Girl revisiting the Museum’s train station.
-The afternoon will be overseen by a Sedona teacher from our first school, who will act as overall hostess.
+The personalities who will present their life story are Sedona Schnebly-our town’s namesake; Dorothea Tanning-surrealist artist and Sedona resident for a time; Patty Fox-ranch wife; Jess Purtymun-original pioneer; Walter and Ruth Jordan-successful orchardists; and even a Harvey Girl revisiting the Museum’s train station.
+The afternoon will be overseen by a Sedona teacher from Sedona’s first school, who will act as overall hostess.

 After the tour, guests will enjoy a time to socialize with each other and the reenactors while enjoying cider and home baked treats with a nod to Sedona’s agricultural past.
-Homesteader and renown cook Marcelina Chavez Armijo will serve the refreshments.
+Homesteader and renown cook Marcelina Chavez Armijo’s persona will serve the refreshments.

-Tickets are limited and can be purchased in advance for $20/adults and $10/for 12 and younger at sedonamuseum.org.
-Walkups welcome if tickets available.
+Tickets are limited and can be purchased at sedonamuseum.org through noon on April 6. $15/adults.
+Walkups welcome if spaces available.

 The Sedona Heritage Museum is in Jordan Historical Park at 735 Jordan Rd. in Uptown Sedona, AZ.
 For more information, call 928-282-7038.
 This is a recurring monthly program.